vackosar/vackosar.github.io/_posts/2021-07-01-Quilt-data-versioning-review-how-to.md

 ---
 layout: post
-title: "Quilt Data Versioning Review & How-to"
+title: Quilt Data Versioning Review & How-to
 date: 2021-07-01
 categories: ml
 description: How to version data using Quilt data for Python on AWS S3 for machine learning.